easeaico/pulse-go/docs/Methodology/EnergyMethodology.md

 @insert ./test_results/tables/Energy-StandardFemaleValidationTable.md

 The resting system properties for the energy system are temperatures and metabolic production rates.
-From Table 2, it is shown that the temperatures meet the validation criteria extremely well for resting conditions.
+From @tableref {EnergySystemProperties}, it is shown that the temperatures meet the validation criteria extremely well for resting conditions.
 The production rates show reasonable agreement with the validation data.
 Gas consumption and production yield the largest disparity.
 This is due to accurate resting physiology being achieved for the displayed consumption and production rates.
 Additional refinement of the gas consumption and production rates can occur, but the change would propagate through the other systems.
 In order to preserve accurate resting physiology all other systems would need to be adjusted for this change.
 This is currently planned for a future release.
 The remaining metabolic production rates show good agreement with the validation data.

 Validation - Actions and Conditions
 --------------------
 The %Energy and %Environment systems were validated for four scenarios encompassing four different actions.
 These include: exercise, cold water submersion (including active heating), and a high altitude environment change.
 These scenarios were meant to test the dynamic feedback of the energy environment systems on both thermal regulation and internal physiology.
 There is good agreement with the expected results.

 <center>
-*Table 3.
-The dynamic response from the %Energy and %Environment systems were validated for four scenarios: Two Exercise scenarios, Cold Water Submersion, and High Altitude.
+*@tabledef {EnergyDynamicResponse} The dynamic response from the %Energy and %Environment systems were validated for four scenarios: Two Exercise scenarios, Cold Water Submersion, and High Altitude.
 The scenarios demonstrate a good response to exercise and environmental conditions.*
 </center>
 |	Scenario 	|	Description	|	Good	|	Decent	|	Bad	|
 |	---	|	---	|	---	|	---	|	---	|